 Please note that the lab will need to work directly with your primary care provider (PCP) to arrange for the test.
 You should use the resources on this page to help you discuss TMAU with your PCP.

-Excessive production of TMA is linked to the intake of choline-rich foods, including eggs; broccoli; certain legumes such as soy, kidney beans; wheat germ; saltwater fish; and organ meats, including liver.
+Because of the biochemical nature of the excessive production of TMA, TMAU is linked to the intake of choline-rich foods, including eggs; broccoli; certain legumes such as soy, kidney beans; wheat germ; saltwater fish; and organ meats, including liver.